nosana-ci/docs.nosana.io/docs/index.md

   title: Introduction
   details: Welcome to the Nosana Network
   link: about/intro
-- icon: rocket
-  title: Nosana Pipelines
-  details: Get started with a Nosana Pipeline
-  link: pipelines/intro
-- icon: coins
-  title: Nosana Credits
-  details: Get credits to run your CI/CD Pipelines
-  link: credits/credits
 - icon: server
   title: Nosana Nodes
   details: Get started as a Nosana Node
   link: nodes/start
-- icon: key
-  title: Nosana Secrets
-  details: Store your secrets securely with Nosana Secrets
-  link: secrets/start
 - icon: code
   title: Nosana Programs
   details: Learn how to use the Nosana Smart Contracts
-  link: programs/intro
+  link: programs/staking
-- icon: mobile
+- icon: coins
-  title: Nosana Burner Phone
+  title: Nosana Staking
-  details: Nosana Burner Phones - Boost your network access!
+  details: Learn how to use the Nosana Staking Program
-  link: credits/nft
+  link: programs/staking
-- icon: ticket
+- icon: shop
-  title: Nosana Mint Pass
+  title: Nosana Market
-  details: Start minting Nosana Burner Phones
+  details: Learn how to use the Nosana Jobs Program
-  link: credits/pass
+  link: programs/jobs
 ---